 For the fastest service at the Drive-Thru COVID-19 Testing site, pre-registration is strongly encouraged.
 Individuals may pre-register online at https://bit.ly/nc-kdh-18931.
 Results will be available through the Mako Medical on-line portal within 48 hours from the test date.

 For individuals with symptoms that are not manageable at home – please go to the emergency department.

-For those individuals with symptoms manageable at home who wish to be tested – check DareNC.com for upcoming mass testing events being offered weekly.
+For those individuals with symptoms manageable at home who wish to be tested – check the Dare County website for testing opportunities.
 You may also call the nearest urgent care center for testing information.

-- Urgent Care Center Kitty Hawk: (252) 449-7474
+- Urgent Care Center Kitty Hawk: 252-449-7474

-- Urgent Care Center Nags Head: (252) 261-8040
+- Urgent Care Center Nags Head: 252-261-8040

-For patients with a scheduled procedure or surgery at The Outer Banks Hospital, a Vidant Health or Chesapeake Regional Healthcare facility, call TOBH pre-admission testing at (252) 449-6175 or work with your physician practice office to set up the test.
+For patients with a scheduled procedure or surgery at The Outer Banks Hospital, a Vidant Health or Chesapeake Regional Healthcare facility, call TOBH pre-admission testing at 252-449-6175 or work with your physician practice office to set up the test.

 Any confirmed cases of COVID-19 will be reported by Dare County.

-The Outer Banks Hospital and Medical Group is committed to maintaining the safest environment for delivery of care throughout the pandemic through the use of sophisticated clean techniques.
+The Outer Banks Hospital and Medical Group is committed to maintaining the safest environment for the delivery of care throughout the pandemic through the use of sophisticated clean techniques.
 This includes sterilization and cleaning protocols such as the use of Solaris UV Lybots.
 The Outer Banks Hospital and Medical Group will continue to ensure that all high-touch services are fully sanitized.